LandSharkFive/LandSharkFive/README.md

 💞️ I’m looking to collaborate on skip lists for external storage.
 My best idea is to allow overlapping keys and values.
 And then provide a background process to go back and fix the overlapping keys and values, by merging, sorting and splitting them.
 I'm working on skip lists for external storage slowly.
-Doing Proof of Concepts on individual ideas.
-And then doing performance testing.
+Doing Proof of Concepts and Performance Timing and Tuning.

 📫 How to reach me email.
 Apologies, I'm busy and hard to reach.
 No haters or spammers please.